harshitmishra-su/Square-plus-plus/README.md

 # To build the project

-*YOU NEED TO HAVE CMAKE AND MAKE INSTALLED AND ALSO ZIG INSTALLED IF CROSS-COMPILING FOR DIFFERENT PLATFORMS.*
+*YOU NEED TO HAVE CMAKE, MAKE AND A C++ COMPILER INSTALLED AND ALSO ZIG INSTALLED IF CROSS-COMPILING FOR DIFFERENT PLATFORMS.*

 ## For the current OS